HariSekhon/TamperMonkey/README.md

 ## Troubleshooting

-If the script isn't triggering, check you have copied & pasted it correctly.
+If the script isn't triggering, check you have copied & pasted it entirely correctly.

 On one occasion, no scripts were triggering, and the solution was to remote the TamperMonkey Chrome extension and then re-add it fresh and then install the script back in again.